AndreaBe99/gcp_cloud_engineer_notes/Quizzes/exam_topics.md

 A. Enable the Node Auto-Repair feature for your GKE cluster.
 B. Enable the Node Auto-Upgrades feature for your GKE cluster.
 C. Select the latest available cluster version for your GKE cluster.
-D. Select ג€Container-Optimized OS (cos)ג€ as a node image for your GKE cluster.
+D. Select `Container-Optimized OS (cos)` as a node image for your GKE cluster.

 **Answer: B**